Designing diabetes care solutions that empower 176 million rural patients to take control of their health.

 Expand user testing: Broaden research with a more diverse patient population to validate usability across age groups, cultural backgrounds, and health literacy levels.

-• Refine accessibility: Improve screen design for users with low vision, language barriers, or limited digital literacy.
+Refine accessibility: Improve screen design for low vision, language barriers, or limited digital literacy.